NaluKit/nalu/etc/wiki/02 Integration.md

 * JavaPoet ([Download here](https://github.com/square/javapoet/releases))
 * gwt-events  ([Download here](https://github.com/gwtproject/gwt-events))

-See [#9](https://github.com/NaluKit/nalu/issues/9) for current status before downloading the dependencies.

 ## Maven
 Working with Maven, you # Integration
 To integrate Nalu into your project, the following steps need to be done: